wichert/rest_toolkit/doc/comparison.rst

 - For unknown reasons cornice uses its own JSON renderer.

-- cornice has somem facilities to automatically create documentation for an API using code comments and colander schemas. rest_toolkit does not try to do that: in my experience good documentation can never be generated.
+- cornice has some facilities to automatically create documentation for an API using code comments and colander schemas. rest_toolkit does not try to do that: in my experience good documentation can never be generated.
   Writing documentation requires a different mindset and structure than